Vaixtrom/Vaixtrom/README.md

 <img src="https://readme-typing-svg.herokuapp.com?font=New+Rocker&size=25&duration=1&pause=1000&color=FFFFFF&center=true&vCenter=true&width=300&height=70&lines=Psalms+119:97-104&repeat=false" alt="Psalms 119:97-104" />
 <br />
 <br />
-<i>"Oh how I love Your law!
+<i>Oh how I love Your law!
 It is my meditation all the day.
 Your commandments make me wiser than my enemies, For they are mine forever.
 I have more insight than all my teachers, For Your testimonies are my meditation.
 I perceive more than the aged, Because I have observed Your precepts.
 I have restrained my feet from every evil way, That I may keep Your word.
 I have not turned aside from Your judgments, For You Yourself have taught me.
 How sweet is Your word to my taste!
 Sweeter than honey to my mouth!
-From Your precepts I get perception; Therefore I hate every false way."</i>
+From Your precepts I get perception; Therefore I hate every false way.</i>
 </td>

 <!-- COLUMN 2: Stacked Verses -->